Restore Your Smile

 A bridge replaces one or more missing teeth by attaching to the natural teeth on either side of the gap.
 This type of restoration does not involve placement into the jawbone and may be considered if the surrounding teeth are healthy enough to provide support. - Full or partial dentures:

 Removable dentures are used to replace several or all missing teeth in the upper or lower jaw.
-They sit on the gums and are custom-made for a secure fit.
+They sit on the gums and are custom-made to fit the patient’s mouth.
 Dentures may be considered for patients who prefer a non-surgical approach or who are not suitable for implant placement. - Resin-bonded bridges (Maryland bridges):

 This option uses a resin material to bond a replacement tooth to the back of adjacent teeth.
-It is often used to replace a front tooth and may be suitable in cases where minimal alteration of surrounding teeth is preferred.
+It is often used to replace a front tooth and may be suitable when minimal alteration of surrounding teeth is preferred.

 What is the recovery time after dental implant surgery?

-Recovery after dental implant surgery happens in stages and can vary depending on your general health, the number of implants placed, and whether any additional procedures were involved.
-Here’s a general timeline:
+Recovery after dental implant surgery happens in stages and can vary depending on your general health, the number of implants placed, and whether any additional procedures were required.
+The following outlines general phases some patients may experience:

 - First 24–48 hours: